-Everyone who lives or works in the neighborhood surrounding the World Trade Center remembers Christine Todd Whitman, the former head of the Environmental Protection Agency (EPA), telling New Yorkers that the air in Lower Manhattan was safe to breathe and the water safe to drink just days after the attacks.
+Everyone who currently or formerly lived or worked in Lower Manhattan remembers Christine Todd Whitman, the former head of the Environmental Protection Agency (EPA), telling New Yorkers that the air in Lower Manhattan was “safe to breathe” and the water safe to drink just days after the attacks.
 Even without her assurances, many of us who live and work in Lower Manhattan would have remained or returned as quickly as possible.

 Deadline Extended to Register for Compensation

-There is still time to apply for significant compensation.
-The deadline to apply to the Victim Compensation Fund (VCF) is 2 years from the date that a cancer has been certified by the WTC Health Program —or any other governmental agency.
-The 2 year period to register doesn’t start on the day of a cancer diagnosis.
-Rather, it starts only when a cancer survivor is made aware their cancer was linked to exposure to the WTC toxins.
+If you were exposed to the toxic air on 9/11 or in the 8 months that followed, but have not had your medical condition linked to 9/11, you also still have time to apply for significant compensation.
+The deadline to apply to the Victim Compensation Fund (VCF) is two years from the date that your cancer or illness has been certified by the WTC Health Program.
+The two-year period to register doesn’t start on the day of diagnosis.
+Rather, it starts only when a victim is made aware their condition was linked to exposure to the WTC toxins.

-For those who died from their WTC-linked cancers, the 2 year period to register starts on the day of their death.
+For those who died from their WTC-linked condition, the two-year period for their family to register starts on the day of the death of the WTC victim.

 Many people have tried to complete the VCF application on their own, only to learn that it requires answers to hundreds of questions and many documents to download.
 It would be our pleasure to help you complete the process in order to ensure that you receive the compensation that you are entitled to.
-Please call us for a free consultation.
+Please contact us for a free consultation.

 It’s important to act quickly.
 Find out if you’re eligible to receive compensation from the $10 billion set aside for 9/11 victims.
 Call us at 212-385-8000 or contact us online today.